This guide to Sentosa Island Singapore was last updated in 2020 and includes all recent closures.

 Be spellbound at the Trickeye Museum

-The museum involves optical art installations and exhibits that use Augmented Reality (AR) to trick the eye into seeing some spectacular things.
+A great museum in Singapore, it involves optical art installations and exhibits that use Augmented Reality (AR) to trick the eye into seeing some spectacular things.
 It combines lighting, visual effects and sound to create some amazing illusions.

 This is the best of the Sentosa attractions for your IG account.
 You can download the AR app which makes all the paintings come alive and have fun on your own or with your children.